Danny Kruger: Political philosophy

 Kruger has said that his politics are best described as communitarianism.
 He has cited Alasdair MacIntyre, John Gray, John Milbank, Phillip Blond, Maurice Glasman, Mary Harrington, Adrian Pabst, Roger Scruton, Yoram Hazony, Philip Rieff, Robert D. Putnam, Charles Murray, and Patrick J. Deneen among the influences on his political philosophy.

-In his 2023 book Covenant, he outlined his political philosophy in more detail.
+In his 2023 book Covenant, Kruger outlined his political philosophy in more detail.
 He argues that the prevailing liberal social contract model should be replaced with what he terms a “covenant” rooted in duty, virtue and mutual dependence.
 He contrasts two fundamental visions: The Order, which is grounded in tradition, community, hierarchy and transcendent truths, and The Idea, a modern creed of individual self-creation that he believes has weakened the bonds of society.
 He also critiques progressive ideology, the 20th century sexual revolution, and particularly identity politics, which he describes as a form of secular religion that elevates the self above shared responsibilities and undermines the institutions that sustain families and local communities.

 Drawing on classical and Christian traditions, Kruger argues that modern liberalism, with its emphasis on individual autonomy and free-market primacy, has weakened social bonds and eroded a sense of collective responsibility.
 He contends that political institutions should support the family, community and national identity as the foundations of a healthy society.
 Kruger proposes policies aimed at strengthening these covenantal relationships, including measures to promote marriage and family life, decentralise public services and encourage local self-governance.
 He also advocates for an economy that recognises work as a vocation tied to place and community, supported by regional banking and apprenticeship schemes.

 Kruger has expressed support for the decriminalisation of psilocybin.
 In The Times in September 2025, Kruger gave his reasons for leaving the Conservatives, including "I’m leaving because I think the party is over."
+In February 2026, Kruger stated that Britain has a "totally unregulated sexual economy", and that a Reform government would seek a "limited but important role" in "resetting" Britain's sexual behaviour and reversing the 1960s sexual revolution.

 Personal life

 Kruger is married to Emma, a former teacher.
 When they met, Emma was an evangelical Christian, and Kruger later converted to her faith.
 They have three children.
 They are both co-founders of the charity Only Connect.
 Kruger was fined £120 after his Jack Russell Terrier puppy caused a stampede when it chased a herd of 200 deer in London's Richmond Park in March 2021.
 Kruger apologised and said he would be more careful in future.